thorn/wialon_api/README.md

 `Net::HTTP` is used by default for a HTTP requests.
 One can choose any [other adapter](https://github.com/technoweenie/faraday/blob/master/lib/faraday/adapter.rb) suported by `faraday`.

-Options for faraday connection (e.g. proxy settings or SSL certificates path) could be set through `faraday_options` when configuring `wialon_api`
+Options for faraday connection (e.g. proxy settings or SSL certificates path) could be set through `faraday_options` when configuring `wialon_api`.

 The default configuration could be generated in a Rails application using `wialon_api:install` command: